AyRawat/Calendar_Appointment_High_Level/README.md

 ## DB Details

-I am using only one collection "Appointments" to save all the booked slots.
+I am using one collection named  "Appointments" to save all the booked slots.
  Every document has
   1. startTime
   2. endTime